-- 1. Develop and review a yearly marketing plan to cultivate a strong, positive image of the Foundation to Diocesan entities, investment partners, and grantees. - 2.
-Oversee the design and creation of all marketing and presentation materials including the quarterly newsletter, presentations, and website content. - 3.
-Review options and make recommendations to the board on using opportunities to meet the fundraising and public relations goals of the Foundation. - 4.
-Oversee the process of identifying and researching potential investors, and/or donors for engagement with the Foundation. - 5.
+- Develop and review a yearly marketing plan to cultivate a strong, positive image of the Foundation to Diocesan entities, encourage investment partners, and highlight the work of the grant committee - 2.
+Oversee the design and creation of all marketing and presentation materials including the quarterly newsletter, presentations, and website content - 3.
+Review options and make recommendations to the board on using opportunities to meet the fundraising and public relations goals of the Foundation - 4.
+Oversee the process of identifying and researching potential investors, and/or donors for engagement with the Foundation - 5.
+Regularly evaluate strategic plan progress that relate to Committee responsibilities - 6.
 After each committee meeting, the committee chair will report to the Board of Trustees at its next quarterly meeting.

-EPISCOPAL FOUNDATION OF DALLAS Grants Committee Responsibilities
+Grants Committee Responsibilities

 The Episcopal Foundation Grants Committee is an Advisory Committee of the Board of Trustees.
 Its principal responsibility is to evaluate and award grants to fulfill the EFD mission and vision.
-The Episcopal Foundation Grants Committee also serves as the grants committee for the Episcopal Health Foundation of Dallas.